dustinpfister/blog_posts/_posts/js-onblur.md

 layout: post
 categories: js
 id: 358
-updated: 2019-04-26 19:00:55
+updated: 2019-05-09 15:16:21
-version: 1.7
+version: 1.8
 ---

-The [on blur](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onblur) event in javaScript is the opposite of the on focus event.
+The [on blur](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onblur) event in javaScript is the opposite of the on [focus event](/2019/01/05/js-onfocus/).
 A focus event fires when the user focuses on an element like a text input element by clicking on it or cycling to it with the tab key on a keyboard.
 So then a blur event fires when an element losses this focus, once it has been acquired.
+In this post I will be going over some examples using the on blur event with plain old vanilla javaScript, rather than a certain front end frame work.

 <!-- more -->